The terms CNC Router and CNC Mill are thrown around a lot in the CNC community.

 The spindle of Shapeoko HDM moves around the X, Y, and Z axes of the fixed workpiece.

-In PCNC 440, both workpiece and spindle head move to offer you good precision and to make reliably accurate cuts.
+In PCNC 440, both the workpiece and spindle head move to offer you good precision and to make reliably accurate cuts.

-The spindle of Shapeoko HDM runs at high RPM compared to PCNC 440, which offers you a maximum feed rate of 197 IPM.
+The spindle of Shapeoko HDM runs at a high RPM compared to PCNC 440, which offers you a maximum feed rate of 197 IPM.

-Low RPM of PCNC 440 produces more torque than generated by Shapeoko HDM to make cuts on tensile materials.
+The low RPM of PCNC 440 produces more torque than generated by Shapeoko HDM to make cuts on tensile materials.